2000 Today: Programme timeline

+An ABC News stage in Times Square during its ABC 2000 Today broadcast.

 2000 Today's core international broadcast was 28 hours long, following the beginning of the New Year 2000 across the world's time zones.
 The programme was tailored by individual broadcasters to provide local content and hosts.
 There was no in-vision commentary or studio used for the Estonian broadcast and was aired on TV3 without commentary between midnight and 6:00 UTC.

 The broadcast on BBC One in the United Kingdom started on 31 December 1999 at 09:15 UTC.
 2000 Today started its international feed at 09:40 UTC, with the Kiribati Line Islands celebrating the arrival of 2000 at 10:00 UTC.

+The Australian celebrations are held all across the country with the most notable one being the midnight fireworks in Sydney (13:00 UTC) and is televised on ABC.

 Most of Europe celebrated midnight at 23:00 UTC.
 Broadcasting celebrations from many countries under Central European Time posed a particularly complex broadcast challenge.
 2000 Today chose to rapidly air each nation's midnight observances in succession, using tape delays in most cases.
 This hour of the broadcast included a blessing by Pope John Paul II from Vatican City and the pyrotechnic display of the Eiffel Tower in Paris.

-ABC 2000 Today in the United States and French broadcasters TF1 and France 2 covered the festivities live from the Eiffel Tower.
-In addition, Italian broadcaster Rai used the pope's blessing for its Millennium - La Notte Del 2000 broadcast.
+The celebrations in London (00:00 UTC) included the opening of the Millennium Dome and the London Eye, the chimes of Big Ben, and the fireworks display (known as the “River of Fire”).
+The BBC was there to cover the festivities from all across the country.

+The celebrations in Ushuaia (03:00 UTC) features a tango performance by Julio Bocca and Eleonora Cassano.
+Argentine broadcaster Canal 13 covered the festivities from all across the country.

-For the Eastern Time Zone (05:00 UTC), 2000 Today chose to air each country’s observance with the most notable one being the famous “Ball Drop” in Times Square, New York.
-ABC 2000 Today in the United States covers the festivities in the square with Dick Clark and as the ball drops, it shows a crowd of spectators who are counting down to midnight.
+For the Eastern Time Zone (05:00 UTC), 2000 Today chose to air each country’s observance of the celebrations with the most notable one being the famous “Ball Drop” in Times Square, New York.
+American broadcaster ABC covered the festivities with Peter Jennings & Dick Clark and as the ball drops, it shows a crowd of two million spectators who are counting down to midnight.

 2000 Today's international feed finished shortly after midnight celebrations were broadcast from Samoa on 1 January 2000 at 11:00 UTC.
 BBC One in the United Kingdom continued to broadcast with national features until 13:30.
 Later the same evening, it aired a two-hour highlights programme, The Best of 2000 Today.